Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients

-The $L^2$ theory of the operators $L_{A}$ with $A\in\cA(\R^n)$ has been developed since the pioneering works in the 50's and 60's.
-It is well known that the operators $L_{A}$ admit a unique {\it square root} $L_{A}^{1/2}$.
-See e.g. \cite{McI}.
+The $L^2$ theory of the operators $L_{A}$ with $A\in\cA(\R^n)$ has been developed since the pioneering works in the 50's and 60's, see \cite{K, O, McI} for references.
+It is well known that they admit a unique {\it square root} $L_{A}^{1/2}$, see e.g. \cite{McI}.
 The last major piece of the $L^2$ theory was completed in 2002 by Auscher et al. \cite{AHLMcT} who proved the long-standing {\it Kato conjecture} which asserted that $\cD\big(L_{A}^{1/2}\big)=\cD(\text{\got a})$.
 An important part of the proof were specific square function estimates.

-As for the $L^{p}$ theory, $p\not=2$, there have been many results prior to and following the resolution of the Kato's conjecture.
-See \cite{A} and \cite{AT} for an in-depth treatise.
+As for the $L^{p}$ theory for $p\not=2$, there have been many results prior to and following the resolution of the Kato's conjecture.
+See \cite{A} and \cite{AT} for a comprehensive survey.

 For $p>1$ define $q=p/(p-1)$ and $p^*=\max\{p,q\}$.
 In \cite{DV-Kato}, A. Volberg and the second author of the present paper proved the following ``dimension-free'' {\it bilinear embedding}.

 \begin{thm} Let $A\in\cA(\R^n)$ be a real accretive matrix function and $L=L_{A}$ the associated divergence-form operator, as above.
 For any $p>1$ and any $f,g\in C_c^\infty(\R^n)$,